vcflib/vcflib/README.md

 ## news

+May 2022: the [vcflib paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009123) has been published on PLoS Computational Biology!

+See below for the citation.

 April 2022: vcflib has just gone pangenome!

 By introducing the wavefront algorithm we can now realign long sequences and reduce call complexity (and FPs!) introduced by pangenome variant callers using the new [vcfwave](./doc/vcfwave.md) tool.